A compilation of student in doing tacks in the EMS classroom.

 Courses in this program are offered face-to-face in the classroom and through practicum experiences.

-What licensing exams can a student sit for upon completion of this program?
+What licensing exams can I sit for upon completion of this program?

 Where are the clinical hours completed?

-Students will complete clinical hours at a variety of scheduled times with area ambulance services and with the two Galesburg Hospitals – Cottage Hospital and St. Mary’s Medical Center.
+You will complete clinical hours at a variety of scheduled times with area ambulance services and with the Galesburg hospital, St. Mary’s Medical Center.

 ACCREDITATION

-Graduates from the Carl Sandburg Emergency Medical Technician-Basic program and Paramedic Program are eligible to take the National Registry of Emergency Medical Technicians exam.
-Once the student has passed the written and psychomotor portions of the exam, the student will be eligible for licensure in any state within the fifty in the United States.
-All states require that with a National Registry License, the student must apply for state licensure.
-Once state licensure is obtained, the student may serve in the state from which they obtained licensure.
+Graduates from the Carl Sandburg Emergency Medical Technician basic program and Paramedic Program are eligible to take the National Registry of Emergency Medical Technicians exam.
+Once the you have passed the written and psychomotor portions of the exam, you will be eligible for licensure in any state within the 50 United States.
+All states require you to apply for state licensure with a National Registry License, which enables you to serve in the state from which you obtained licensure.

 The Carl Sandburg College Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Program for the Emergency Medical Services Professions (CoAEMSP).